Skip to main content

 How Does Stress Disrupt Hormonal Harmony?

-The body’s system, known as the Hypothalamic-Pituitary-Adrenal (HPA) axis, has a profound and direct relationship with the reproductive (HPG) axis.
+The body’s stress response system, known as the Hypothalamic-Pituitary-Adrenal (HPA) axis, has a profound and direct relationship with the reproductive (HPG) axis.
 During perimenopause, the body’s resilience to stress can be lower, and the effects of chronic stress can be magnified.
 When under persistent stress, the adrenal glands produce elevated levels of cortisol.

 This chronically high cortisol can disrupt the signaling between the pituitary gland and the ovaries, potentially worsening the irregularity of menstrual cycles.
 It also promotes the storage of visceral fat, the metabolically active fat deep within the abdomen, and can interfere with sleep quality and mood regulation.